 When you swipe that card, the cashier hands it back every time so obviously, you can buy an infinite amount of things as long as you have one of those magical cards!

 Even kids this young can absorb personal finance lessons.
-And some of those lessons are best taught at this age because any mistakes the children make will be minor and not life destroying like they can be later in life.
+And some of those lessons are best taught at this age because any mistakes the children make will be minor and not life to destroy like they can be later in life.

 The envelope system is a great way to teach kids how to budget.
 Give your kid three envelopes, one for spending, saving, and giving.
 Let them decorate each envelope in a way that represents what each one is for.

 The envelope system is great for little kids because it lets them see the cash and see when the cash is gone.
 There are a few ways to implement the system.
-Some parents insists that the money be split evenly between the envelopes.
+Some parents insist that the money is split evenly between the envelopes.
 Some let the children divvy up the money any way that want so long as each envelope gets some portion.

 Buy your child a wallet to keep their spending money in.
 When you go shopping with them and they want to buy something, you can use it as a teaching moment.
 Maybe they want to buy more than one thing but don’t have the money for all they want to buy.
 You can explain that no one has the money for everything they want so they have to make a choice.

 If they want something they don’t have money for you can explain that they need to save up to buy it.
 You can offer to let them to chores to earn extra money to buy that thing.
 This shows that we have to delay gratification and work in order to afford the things we want.

 For kids this small, some extra parental input is needed when deciding what to do with the saving envelope.
 Should you tell them they are saving that money for college?

 Maybe not at this age.
 College is a pretty far away, dim concept for a 5-8-year-old.
 Let them save for a bigger purchase like a bike but one that is not so far in the future and more concrete.